 According to Dr. Bobby Clinton, 70% of young leaders who start in ministry will not finish well.
 His research indicates the main reason for this is a lack of intimacy with God.
 Their “roots” are simply not strong enough to survive the storms of opposition—or the temptations—one faces occasionally in ministry.
 We want to address that!

 The Lab is a learning community in which emerging leaders in the Church experience deep relationships, open conversations, intentional spiritual formation and hands-on ministry.
-They spend time working with our Directors, Alan and Barbara Amavisca, in local ministries or developing their own ministry, and engaging with a variety of facilitators over the course of the year.
+They spend time working with our Directors, Alan and Barbara Amavisca, in local ministries or developing their own ministry, and engaging with a variety of facilitators over the course of two semesters.

 We belong and experience the love of Christ together